List of Marvel Comics characters: B: Noah Burstein

 Noah Burstein is a character appearing in American comic books published by Marvel Comics.
 The character, created by Archie Goodwin and George Tuska, first appeared in Hero for Hire #1 (June 1972).

 Noah Burstein is a scientist who worked on recreating the super soldier serum that created Captain America, and in the process created Warhawk.
 Years later, Burstein would hire Luke Cage to capture Warhawk.
 He landed a job at Seagate Prison experimenting on inmates one of them being Carl Lucas.
 He left Lucas in an "Electro-Biochemical System" when racist guard, Billy Bob Rackham, came to sabotage the experiment only for it to increase Lucas' strength and durability.
 He is later hired at the Storefront Clinic with Claire Temple as his assistant.
 He reunites with Lucas, who had changed his name to Luke Cage, and asks him to rescue Claire when she is kidnapped by Willis Stryker who now went by Diamondback.

 Burstein and Claire are later kidnapped by John McIver, who demanded that a similar treatment be done to him as was done to Luke Cage, becoming Bushmaster.
 He and Claire are later rescued by Cage.
 At one point Bushmaster returns to force Burstein to work for him even kidnapping his wife, Emma, as leverage.
 Both he and his wife are saved by Iron Fist this time.
 He would continue to be kidnapped by criminals only for Luke Cage and Iron Fist to come and rescue him.

 Noah Burstein in other media

 Noah Burstein appears in Luke Cage, portrayed by Michael Kostroff.

 Butane

-Butane is a character appearing in American comic books published by Marvel Comics.
-The character, created by Alan Davis, first appeared in Excalibur vol. 1 #64 (February 1993).
+Butane was created by Alan Davis and first appeared in Excalibur #64 (February 1993).

 Butane was transformed by Mad Jim Jaspers's powers and became a fiery humanoid.
 Like other "Warpies", he was tracked down by government agency R.C.X. (the Resources Control Executive); supposedly this was for their own safety, but in truth R.C.X. head Nigel Orpington-Smythe intended for them to be trained to become a superhuman army.